lysol/derekarnold.net2/articles/lets-go.md

 output.
 Otherwise, the scope control within the template itself is pretty useful and even a net gain over other template engines like [Jinja](http://jinja.pocoo.org/) and [Django](https://www.djangoproject.com/)'s.

 Would I use Go for other web projects?
-Yeah, there's some pain during Development but the highly structured nature of it leads to fairly sturdy code.
+Yeah, there's some pain during development but the highly structured nature of it leads to fairly sturdy code.